 Drowning deaths of five men at Camber Sands down to 'misadventure', coroner concludes

-Top L-R Ken Saththiyanathan, Nitharsan Ravi.
-Bottom L-R Gurushanth Srithavarajah, Kobi Saththiyanathan and Inthushan Sriskantharasa Facebook/SWNS The five friends, aged 18 to 27, drowned at Camber Sands, near Rye, in August last year just a month after two other men drowned at the same beach.
+The five friends, aged 18 to 27, drowned at Camber Sands, near Rye, in August last year just a month after two other men drowned at the same beach.
+The five friends who died last August 24 were Kenugen Saththiyanathan, 18, known as Ken, and his brother Kobikanthan Saththiyanathan, 22, known as Kobi, both of Normandy Way, Erith, south-east London, and their friends Nitharsan Ravi, 22, of Admaston Road, Plumstead, south-east London, Inthushan Sriskantharasa, 23, of Chadwell Road, Grays, Essex, and Gurushanth Srithavarajah, 27, of Elsa Road, Welling, south-east London.

 Discussions